watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 Variables
 ----------
 Supporting only a single solute, variables concerning the adsorption of a species are respective to the target species although not explicitly indexed.
 All other species are inert from a mass balance perspective, but effects of background species to the adsorption of the target species may be modeled by adjusting the Freundlich isotherm parameters and other variables in the model.

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Index", "Units"

-   "Freundlich isotherm k parameter", ":math:`k`", "freund_k", "None", ":math:`\left(\text{m}^3\text{/kg}\right)^\left( \frac{1}{n} \right)`"
+   "Freundlich isotherm k parameter", ":math:`k`", "freund_k", "None",":math:`\left(\text{m}^3\text{/kg}\right)^\left( \frac{1}{n} \right)`"
    "Freundlich isotherm 1/n parameter", ":math:`\frac{1}{n}`", "freund_ninv", "None", ":math:`\text{dimensionless}`"
    "Equilibrium concentration of adsorbed phase with liquid phase", ":math:`q_e`", "equil_conc", "None", ":math:`\left( \text{kg}_\text{adsorbate}\text{/kg}_\text{adsorbent} \right)`"
    "Mass of contaminant adsorbed at the time of replacement", ":math:`M_{solute}`", "mass_adsorbed", "None", ":math:`\text{kg}`"